john9francis/pointers/references.md

 }

 ```
-conclusion: pointers and references are the same speed in this context, and references are easier.
+From this code we see that pointers and references are the same speed in this context, and references are easier to code.

+# Conclusion:
+References are similar to pointers, but slightly different.
+In our example, references were actually a bit easier to code.
+But we can't redefine a reference after we have defined it.
+References can find the original variable even when passed into a function.
+In conclusion, references can speed up code and save memory, but we should be careful when using them.